Sunny6889/tron-docker-main/metric_monitor/README.md

 * `jvm_memory_pool_collection_used_bytes`: Used bytes after last collection of a given JVM memory pool

 ### Other metrics
-Beside above metrics, there are also metrics to measure the duration of a scrape process, which is useful for monitoring and understanding the performance of your Prometheus server and the targets it scrapes.
+Besides the above metrics, there are also metrics to measure the duration of a scrape process, which is useful for monitoring and understanding the performance of your Prometheus server and the targets it scrapes.
 - `scrape_duration_seconds`: It measures the time taken (in seconds) for Prometheus to scrape a target.
 This includes the entire process of making an HTTP request to the target, receiving the response, and processing the metrics.
 - `scrape_samples_post_metric_relabeling`
 - `scrape_samples_scraped`